fprime-community/fprime-microchip-DM320113-demo/Components/FreeRTOSUartDriver/docs/sdd.md

-# Components::SamE70UartDriver
+# Components::FreeRTOSUartDriver

-Uart Driver to be used with DM320113 demo
+A Uart driver for the DM320113 Demo

 ## Usage Examples
 Add usage examples here